OUTtv (Canadian TV channel): Carriage difficulties

-Sale, split, and re-launch as OutTV
+Sale, split, and re-launch as OUTtv

 On December 3, 2003, Headline Media Group announced that it was selling a majority interest in PrideVision to 6166954 Canada, Inc., a consortium led by broadcaster William Craig.
 Craig would own the majority share in the company and act as managing partner, while Pink Triangle Press and various other independent production companies and investors held minority stakes.
 Headline Media retained a minority stake in the company.
 The transaction was finalized later in 2004.

 In September 2004, 6166954 Canada submitted an application to the CRTC for a new premium service, which would be devoted to gay adult programming.
-In November, PrideVision expanded its adult programming—now branded as Hard on PrideVision—into primetime (from 9:00 p.m.-6:00 a.m.
+In November, PrideVision expanded its adult programming—now branded with the double entendre-tinged monicker Hard on PrideVision—into primetime (from 9:00 p.m.—6:00 a.m.
 Eastern Time), in preparation for the expansion of the block into a 24-hour service, alongside a non-adult network tentatively named "Glow TV".

-In February 2005, it was officially announced that PrideVision would drop its adult programming and re-launch as OutTV in March 2005, alongside the launch of the standalone Hard on PrideVision channel.
+In February 2005, it was officially announced that PrideVision would drop its adult programming and re-launch as OUTtv in March 2005, alongside the launch of the standalone Hard on PrideVision channel.
 Its license was approved on March 4, 2005.
-Craig explained that the removal of adult programming would make OutTV more attractive to television providers and improve its distribution, and the narrower focus would allow the two networks to expand their lineups with more programming of interest to the LGBT community.
+Craig explained that the removal of adult programming would make OUTtv more attractive to television providers and improve its distribution, and the narrower focus would allow the two networks to expand their lineups with more programming of interest to the LGBT community.

 Hard on PrideVision was expected to launch on April 7, 2005, but the launch was delayed to April 12 due to difficulties gaining carriage.
-Concurrently with the official launch of Hard, PrideVision was re-branded as OutTV, with a 24-hour lineup of general entertainment and lifestyle programming.
-Even with the launch of Hard and the removal of all adult content from the newly renamed OutTV, the channel was still facing resistance from Shaw Communications and its national satellite television service, Star Choice.
-Both distributors wanted to continue packaging OutTV as a standalone premium service rather than a general interest specialty channel, which most other major television providers had done.
-OutTV filed a complaint with the CRTC; however, the parties settled their disagreement before the matter was taken to a hearing before the CRTC and had agreed on a packaging deal.
+Concurrently with the official launch of Hard, PrideVision was re-branded as OUTtv, with a 24-hour lineup of general entertainment and lifestyle programming.
+Even with the launch of Hard and the removal of all adult content from the newly renamed OUTtv, the channel was still facing resistance from Shaw Communications and its national satellite television service, Star Choice.
+Both distributors wanted to continue packaging OUTtv as a standalone premium service rather than a general interest specialty channel, which most other major television providers had done.
+OUTtv filed a complaint with the CRTC; however, the parties settled their disagreement before the matter was taken to a hearing before the CRTC and had agreed on a packaging deal.
 A similar deal was made with Bell later that year.